Financial-Times/origami/README.md

 ## Usage

 Check out [how to include Origami components in your project](https://origami.ft.com/docs/components/#including-origami-components-in-your-project) to get started with `o-tracking`.

-### How to view the data

-Once you have sent data into Spoor, you can view the data via Chartio.
-The FT has a Slack channel named #chartio_q_a where anyone can get help with Chartio.
-If you have never used Chartio before, you will need to [request access via this form](https://docs.google.com/forms/d/e/1FAIpQLSc1z1hTtnhe4KSXuZ220Zf53wTm0ucYVf2B3jYY5ZSyNW2VSw/viewform).
-To sign in to Chartio:
-- Open the [FT Chartio](https://chartio.com/financialtimes/) in your browser.
-- Press the "Sign in with Google" button and select your FT Google Account.

 ### How to track extra click data using `data-trackable` attributes